NOAA All Hazards Weather Radio Saves Lives!

 The early brainstorming had produced the first 'beta' page on the frankfortweather.us platform, using test MP3 tracks...
 One of which remains to this day, the "Look Out For Flying Pigs" (Ray Stevens' 'Hurricane') track, used as an 'ear reference' for best audio level.
 A handful of NWR streams were available from the 'core group'.

 On Feb 22nd, the same day we acquired the domain, we were contacted by Chris Coudriet, CEO of Crushed Box Software, offering Icecast server usage, free and clear.
 On February 24th the (still very much 'beta') page went active on the NOAA WEATHER RADIO ORG domain, tied in with Chris, and our stream list immediately jumped to 27. ...1 day later, it hit 38!
-(Today, CBS remains our ONLY 'behind-the-scenes' direct service affiliate, serving a large percentage of our listed streams.)
+(CBS remained our primary direct service affiliate, serving a large percentage of our non-ssl listed streams, until 2021, with the worldwide pressure for HTTPS.)

 The Spring Storm